 The project tagged and tracked the Lesser Black-backed Gull.
 They are a much maligned species, most people viewing them as chip-stealing pests.
 However, are you aware that some of these UK amber listed birds (due to fewer individuals over a limited range) actually migrate to Europe and Africa in the winter time and then back to the UK in the summer?
 The project used solar-powered Global Satellite Monitoring (GSM) tags fitted to the birds with harnesses which collected data between 10-15 times a day.

-across the Park encompassing the three council areas.
-We offered numerous events, workshops and talks to the public, various groups and other interested parties.
-We started deploying tags in the summer of 2017 and continued in 2018.
+The data collected from the tags allowed us to develop and deliver an extensive school programme across the Park encompassing the three council areas.
+Numerous events, workshops and talks to the public, various groups and other interested parties took place, reaching over 10,000 people.
+Tags were deployed in the summer of 2017 and continued in 2018.

 Click to see the members of TEAM GULL and each of their stories here.

 The project had a dedicated Facebook page (no longer being updated but contains historical info) https://www.facebook.com/TagnTrack/